 I let it hang to dry for about a day and it was completely dry.

 That’s it!
-It took me about an hour to get my rug clean but it sure beats going out to buy a new one.
+It took me about an hour clean my indoor/outdoor area rug but it sure beats going out to buy a new one.
 I think it looks brand new and I am so happy with how clean it got!